J. Ezra Merkin: Bernard Madoff scandal

 As of May 18, 2009, Merkin's control of Ascot, Gabriel and Ariel hedge funds were placed into receivership for liquidation by Guidepost Partners.
 One receiver was responsible for managing the remaining money, nearly $1 billion, in the Gabriel and Ariel funds, and another was responsible for overseeing Ascot, whose entire $1.8 billion in assets was lost to Madoff's Ponzi scheme.
 New York University was given until the end of May 2009 to review the agreement.
 Merkin collected over $470 million for managing three funds, Ariel, Gabriel and Ascot Partners, over the last decade, of which he paid back $405 million to investors after finding out about the Madoff scheme.
 The three funds had about $1.4 billion in assets remaining in 2009 with about $700 million in Ariel.

 On June 22, 2012, Merkin agreed to pay back $405 million to investors in his hedge funds without any finding of fraud on his part.
 Picard, however, sued in bankruptcy court to stop the settlement, saying it obstructed his own effort to obtain $500 million from Merkin and his funds for other investors.
 Ultimately, Picard's suit to stop the settlement was unsuccessful.

-Quotes

-"It is not easy to stay on the sidelines while others are busy getting rich.
-Wall Street, moreover, is constitutionally predisposed to overdo things.
-The stereotype imagines a Wall Street populated by bulls and bears.
-In reality, the Street itself is neither bull nor bear but shark, constantly shifting direction in an eternal search for food.
-This feeding process involves massive shifts of capital, which inevitably, is sometimes misallocated." – J. Ezra Merkin, writing in an introduction to a chapter in the 75th anniversary version of Graham and Dodd's Security Analysis.

-"As long as investors remain human, and thus subject to greed, fear, pressure, doubt, and the entire range of human emotions, there will be money to be made by those who steel themselves to overcome emotion.
-Think of Graham and Dodd as embodying the spirit of Hamlet, Prince of Denmark, who declared: 'Blest are those/Whose blood and judgement are so well commingled,/that they are not a pipe for Fortune's finger/to sound what stop she please.'"